jlguenego/node-expose-sspi/README.md

 npm run test
 ```

-There is 2 areas :
+There are 2 dev areas :
 - **C++ code**: run `npm run dev` to watch the modifications and recompile ASAP.
 It runs the test as well.
 - **Typescript code**: run `npm run build:tsw` to recompile while watching.